djcolon/playtest/README.md

 docker start playtest -a
 ```

+> **⚠ WARNING:** Running headed inside Docker fails currently as it needs xvfb-run command which is not yet implemented.

 ## Streamlit usage

-Run streamlit app for an interactive web ui
+Run streamlit app locally for an interactive web ui
 ```bash
 streamlit run web/app.py
 ```